 - The first thing you need to create a website is to have a clear idea of its purpose.
-There are many different types of websites and they fulfill different roles: some are purely informative and exist to distribute knowledge, while others provide instructions for clients, generate leads, sell product, collect data, or answer It is important to know before you start what it is you want your site to do.
+There are many different types of websites and they fulfill different roles: some are purely informative and exist to distribute knowledge, while others provide instructions for clients, generate leads, sell a product, collect data, or answer It is important to know before you start what it is you want your site to do.

 - You also need a good name registered as a domain A good name is memorable, short, and available. (more on domain names below).

-- Next you need what developers call a site A site map (or sitemap) is a list of pages of a web site typically organized in hierarchical fashion.
+- Next, you need what developers call a site A site map (or sitemap) is a list of pages of a website typically organized in hierarchical fashion.
 This blueprint is used as a planning tool for Web design and helps you determine what pages and therefore content you need and how it will be presented and navigated.

 - It also helps if you have some design ideas before you Do you have an existing logo or a brand?
 Are there specific colors you use?
 How do you want the site to feel: dark and serious, or bright and airy?

-- Finally you need the actual content which will populate the site: text/copy, images, multimedia (audio, video, photographs), information/data, and documents.
+- Finally, you need the actual content which will populate the site: text/copy, images, multimedia (audio, video, photographs), information/data, and documents.

 There are many variables which contribute to how much it will cost to build a website.
 The range is huge and goes from probably a few hundred dollars to tens of thousands of dollars depending on the scope of the project.
 Again, it’s a question of what type of site and what it is built to do.
-An eCommerce site with 100s of products for sale is going to be a much different endeavor from a 10 page informational site to promote a small business.
-Factors involving cost would be type of site (eCommerce, informational, promotional); size or number of pages, setup, quality, hosting, the amount of traffic it needs to handle, and if the site requires programming more specialized than an average web developer.
-Also consider the cost of maintenance and upkeep, will you or a team member or the designer by making updates?
+An eCommerce site with 100s of products for sale is going to be a much different endeavor from a 10-page informational site to promote a small business.
+Factors involving cost would be the type of site (eCommerce, informational, promotional); size or number of pages, setup, quality, hosting, the amount of traffic it needs to handle, and if the site requires programming more specialized than an average web developer.
+Also, consider the cost of maintenance and upkeep, will you or a team member or the designer by making updates?

-How can I improve my exposure on the web?
+Which is the best way to improve my exposure on the web?

 This is a complex question without a one size fits all answer.
 There are many things a business or individual can do to improve or strengthen their presence on the internet.
 Firstly, before you focus on tasks, define your goals and have a plan; nothing will stick if you don’t have a clear idea of what you are trying to communicate and who you are trying to reach.
 What do you want to say and how do you want to be perceived?
 What demographic or group of people are you trying to get your message to and what action do you want them to take: sign up for a mailing list, buy a product, vote a certain way, hire you?